Alpha Brumage

 Alpha Brumage (March 16, 1880 – March 11, 1963) was an American football player and coach of football, basketball, and baseball.

 Early life and playing career

 Brumage was a native of Beloit, Kansas and graduated from Beloit High School.
 He attended the University of Kansas, where he played college football from 1901 to 1903 as a fullback and captained the 1903 Kansas Jayhawks football team.
 Brumage also participated in track and field as Kansas, running the hurdles in 1902–03.

 Coaching career

-Ottawa
+Ottawa (KS)

-Brumage was the second head football at Ottawa University in Ottawa, Kansas and he held that position for four seasons, from 1904 until 1907.
-His coaching record at Ottawa was 14–16–1.
+Brumage was the head football at Ottawa University in Ottawa, Kansas for four seasons, from 1904 to 1907 compiling a record of 14–16–1.
 Brumage took over the team after a one-year hiatus because the school was attempting to purge professionalism from their college sports teams.

 VMI

 After coaching at William Jewell College in Liberty, Missouri and Nebraska State Normal School—now known as Peru State College—Brumage moved to Lexington, Virginia to become the tenth head football coach at the Virginia Military Institute (VMI).
 He held that position for two seasons, from 1911 until 1912.
 His career coaching record at VMI was 13–2.